sendbird/sendbird-uikit-react/README.md

 (See `src/index.jsx`)

 * SendBirdProvider - The context provider for SDK component
-* withSendBird - HOC to access SendBirdProvider context
 * useSendbirdStateContext - Hook to access SendBirdProvider context
-* sendBirdSelectors - A bunch of useful selectors that can be used along with *withSendbird* or *useSendbirdStateContext*
+* sendBirdSelectors - A bunch of useful selectors that can be used along with *useSendbirdStateContext*

 * Channel - A UI Component where conversations happen
 * ChannelList - A ChannelList UI component